RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ### TS.ADD

-Append, or create and append, a new sample to the series that has been created earlier with TS.CREATE.
+Append a new sample to the series.
+If the series has not been created yet with `TS.CREATE` it will be automatically created.

 ```sql
 TS.ADD key timestamp value [RETENTION retentionTime] [UNCOMPRESSED] [CHUNK_SIZE size] [ON_DUPLICATE policy] [LABELS label value..]